Jy

 Baby food can be bought in local supermarkets and pharmacies; however it is unusual to find the same brands as in the UK.
 Nappies can also be found in local supermarkets.
 Baby milk is only sold in pharmacies behind the counter on request and beware it is very expensive and you are unlikely to find the same brands as in the UK so do take your own.

-• Do many people speak English?
+• Do many people speak English in Sardinia?

 Quite a few Italians will speak a little English in local restaurants (menus are often translated into English) and shops if you are in an area which attracts tourists.
 In the hotels there is almost always English speaking staff.
 Inland fewer people will speak English.